Almost done, just two questions to go.

 The difference adding a little extra could make

-Before-tax contributions come out of your pay before it’s taxed.
-Your employer pays this into your super account on top of compulsory super contributions.
+- Before-tax contributions come out of your pay before it’s taxed.
+Your employer pays this into your super account on top of compulsory super contributions, or after-tax contributions you claim a tax deduction for.

-After-tax contributions are extra payments you can make from the money you’ve already paid tax on, like your take-home salary.
-You could also qualify for super co-contributions, depending on certain eligibility criteria such as your annual income.
+- After-tax contributions are extra payments you can make from the money you’ve already paid tax on, like your take-home salary.
+If you make after-tax contributions, you could also qualify for a super co-contribution, depending on certain eligibility criteria such as your annual income.

 -